MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-azure-data-lake-analytics.md

 title: Microsoft Academic Graph using Data Lake Analytics
-description: Set up Azure Data Lake Analytics for Microsoft Academic Graph ms.topic: get-started-article ms.date: 3/20/2019
+description: Set up Azure Data Lake Analytics for Microsoft Academic Graph ms.topic: get-started-article ms.date: 9/23/2019
 ---
 # Set up Azure Data Lake Analytics for Microsoft Academic Graph

-You could set up Azure Data Lake Analytics to run U-SQL scripts on Microsoft Academic Graph.
+You could set up an Azure Data Lake Analytics to run U-SQL scripts on Microsoft Academic Graph.
 Here are the step-by-step instructions.

 ## Prerequisites

 Complete these tasks before you begin this tutorial:

-* Setting up provisioning of Microsoft Academic Graph to an Azure blob storage account.
+* Set up provisioning of Microsoft Academic Graph to an Azure blob storage account.
 See [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md).

 ## Gather the information that you need